Gifting Bitcoin — The Ultimate Orange Pill

-As many people discover, convincing a friend or family member to buy Bitcoin can be a challenging task.
+As many people discover, convincing a friend or family member to buy Bitcoin can be challenging.
 Sometimes it feels like no matter how compelling of an argument you make, certain people are just not ready to take these necessary steps that will put their wealth in their own hands.

-Over the years, the best methods of how to gift someone Bitcoin have evolved.
-Recently, Swan introduced Swan Gifting which we believe is the easiest and safest way to gift Bitcoin today.
+Over the years, the best methods to gift someone Bitcoin have evolved.
+Recently, Swan introduced Swan Gifting, which we believe is the easiest and safest way to gift Bitcoin today.

 Gifting a loved one bitcoin is one of the most effective ways to facilitate their ownership of bitcoin.
 Rarely will anyone reject a gift.
 In fact, they will often thank you for it.

-And, with inflation at the highest levels seen in decades, there has never been a better time than today to gift someone some bitcoin.
-Your loved one’s savings are at risk of eroding away at a rapid rate from inflation.
+And, with inflation at the highest levels seen in decades, there has never been a better time to gift someone some Bitcoin.
+Your loved one’s savings are at risk of eroding away rapidly from inflation.
 Most people don’t realize that although the amount of money in their savings account hasn’t changed, its purchasing power has.

-The moral of this story is that by gifting your friends and family bitcoin, you are giving them a gift that has the potential to give them everything they want and more as it pays off later through bitcoin’s price appreciation.
+The moral of this story is that by gifting your friends and family Bitcoin, you are giving them a gift with the potential to give them everything they want and more as it pays off later through Bitcoin’s price appreciation.

-Whereas you would be hard-pressed to find someone still using the same iPhone you gifted them in 2017, your Bitcoin gift would still be a valuable one that they would cherish today and beyond.
-By gifting them bitcoin, you have a chance to give your loved ones something that may make a meaningful difference in their futures.
+Whereas you would be hard-pressed to find someone still using the same iPhone you gifted them in 2017, your Bitcoin gift would still be valuable that they would cherish today and beyond.
+By gifting them Bitcoin, you can give your loved ones something that may make a meaningful difference in their futures.

 In earlier days, gifting people with paper wallets was quite popular.
 A paper wallet stores private keys on a piece of paper like the ones shown below.

-As time passed, paper wallets were phased out for more durable and more secure hardware wallets such as a Coldcard or Trezor.
-Hardware wallets are another way to gift bitcoin by sending the bitcoin to a hardware wallet, and then gifting the person the wallet itself with the bitcoin stored on it.
+Hardware wallets are another way to gift Bitcoin by sending the Bitcoin to a hardware wallet and then gifting the person the wallet with the Bitcoin stored on it.

-In general, we recommend using these hardware wallets to take self-custody, but there is a learning curve, cost, and other factors associated with them that make them less than ideal for gifting purposes.
+In general, we recommend using these hardware wallets to take self-custody.
+Still, there is a learning curve, cost, and other factors associated with them that make them less than ideal for gifting purposes.

-Swan will hand-hold your loved ones through the onboarding process, educate them on proper security practices to protect them against scammers or hacks, and point them towards the right educational resources.
+Swan will hand-hold your loved ones through the onboarding process, educate them on proper security practices to protect them against scammers or hacks and point them toward the right educational resources.

-No longer do you need to worry about teaching someone all the ins and outs when gifting bitcoin.
+You no longer need to worry about teaching someone all the ins and outs when gifting Bitcoin.
 You can outsource all of their questions to the education team at Swan.

-One last thing — if you send a gift through Swan, and you are also a member of our Swan Force Referral Program, you will be credited with the referral and receive 25% of all their fees for 1 year.
+One last thing — if you send a gift through Swan and are also a member of our Swan Force Referral Program, you will be credited with the referral and receive 25% of all their fees for 1 year.
 Not too shabby.

 — Robert Breedlove

-When someone has “skin in the game”, it means they are invested personally.
-Now that a bit of their net worth is tied to Bitcoin, they are much more likely to stay up to date with the industry and take the necessary time to learn about it.
+When someone has “skin in the game, ” they are invested personally.
+Now that some of their net worth is tied to Bitcoin, they are much more likely to stay up to date with the industry and take the necessary time to learn about it.

-There is nothing that will get someone more excited about Bitcoin than seeing their own purchasing power increase as Bitcoin adopts continues to grow.
+Nothing will excite someone more about Bitcoin than seeing their purchasing power increase as Bitcoin adopts continue to grow.

-The goal of gifting bitcoin should be to get them to understand it and get excited about it.
+Gifting Bitcoin should aim to get them to understand and get excited about it.
 Gifting Bitcoin is actually just a “Trojan Horse” to get your loved ones to finally start educating themselves about it.

-Bitcoiners know what happens after someone becomes knowledgeable on Bitcoin.
+Bitcoiners know what happens after someone becomes knowledgeable about Bitcoin.

 We are in this together.
-We’ve already sent thousands of gifts through Swan have and tons of those gift receivers are now buying more bitcoin and setting up Bitcoin Savings Plans.
+We’ve already sent thousands of gifts through Swan, and tons of those gift receivers are now buying more Bitcoin and setting up Bitcoin Savings Plans.

-The question now is not whether or not to gift bitcoin, but to who are you going to send it?
+The question now is not whether or not to gift Bitcoin, but to whom will you send it?